-St. Joseph’s old church, which had been used as a boys’ school since 1860, was sold to the Albany Steam Bakery Company in 1874.
-1 The proceeds paid off the debt of the new church building.
-The pastoral residence had already been sold, with the proceeds used for the same purpose.
+The old church building, reused as a boy’s school, was sold to the Albany Steam Bakery Company in 1874.
+1 The former pastoral residence was also sold, and the proceeds from the two sales paid off the debt of the new church building.

-In 1871, a large school for boys was built at the northwest corner of North Pearl and Colonie streets for $46,000.
-1 Operated by the Christian Brothers, it boasted eight teachers and a daily attendance of between 500 and 600 pupils.
-A day school for girls, operated by the Sisters of Charity, had an attendance of 400 students.
-An Industrial School, also operated by the Sisters of Charity, taught female students to sew and dress make.
+In 1871, a large school for boys was built at the northwest corner of North Pearl and Colonie Street for $46,000.
+1 Operated by the Christian Brothers, it boasted eight teachers with 500 and 600 pupils attending daily.
+A day school for girls, run by the Sisters of Charity, had an attendance of 400 students, and an Industrial School, also managed by the Sisters of Charity, taught female students home economics and to sew and craft dresses.

 Decline and Closure